 For Students in the Washington, DC Area

-Are you living in DC?
-If so, you have access to the library, health center, study space on campus, and other resources.
-Here's what is available:
+Whether you're on-campus (participating in MSRE or emergency housing) or off-campus in the District, Maryland or Virginia, you have access to the library, health center, study space on campus, and other resources.
+See below to check what's open!

 Campus Cafes - Bridge & Dav

-AU’s two student-run cafes will be open for grab-and-go beverages and snacks, starting on Tuesday, September 8.
+AU’s two student-run cafes will be open for grab-and-go beverages and snacks during the academic year.

 The Bridge Café is operating for takeout from 10 am – 5 pm.